ansible-collections/ibm_zos_core/docs/source/installation.rst

 from the Ansible community.
 Galaxy provides prepackaged units of work known as collections.

-Here's an example command for installing the **IBM z/OS Core Collection**:
+Here's an example command for installing the **IBM z/OS core collection**:

 .. code-block:: sh